 The event is Europe’s largest legal IT conference and exhibition.

 A focus on security for law firms

-At the British Legal Technology Forum 2019 we are looking forward to meeting professionals from the legal sector, as well as technology partners.
-As the only full managed service provider at the event we’ll be focusing our advice on the day around IT security.
+At the British Legal Technology Forum 2019, we are looking forward to meeting professionals from the legal sector, as well as technology partners.
+As the only fully managed service provider at the event, we’ll be focusing our advice on the day around IT security.
 The five security areas we’re concentrating on are:

 - GDPR consultancy